-Complementary and alternative are terms used to describe many kinds of practices or methods that are not part of mainstream system.
-You may hear them used to describe methods to improve the method.
+Complementary and alternative are terms used to describe many kinds of practices or methods that are not part of the mainstream system.
+You may hear them outline methods for improving the method.
 This is called “complementary” because they are used along with your current method.
-You may sometimes hear about methods that are supposed to be better than the original method.
-We call these “alternative” because they are used instead of proven methods.
-Mostly the value of these alternative methods is doubtful because they are not complementary with the current method.
-Maybe there is some value if used as a standalone method with a different goal to achieve.
+You can sometimes hear about methods that should be better than the original method.
+We call these “alternatives” because they are used in place of tried and tested methods.
+Most of the time, the value of these alternative methods is doubtful because they do not complement the current method.
+Perhaps there is some value if it is used as a stand-alone method with a different objective to achieve.

 There are numerous exercises and techniques to support every aspect of Aikido.
-But often You-can’t-see-the-forest-for-the-trees.
-So making choices will become a real challenge!
-Even the simple basic exercises take place in an infinite number of ways.
-Some of the elementary exercises are created by Kenji Tomiki and each deviation of the basic pattern is sometimes seen as a capital sin.
-However, did Kenji Tomiki commit a capital sin when he tried to create a competitive aspect in aikido training.
-After all, his teacher, Morihei Ueshiba always stressed the “impossibility” of having competitions in aikido.
+But often the forest cannot be seen for the trees.
+Making choices will thus be a real challenge!
+Even simple basic exercises are conducted in an infinite number of ways.
+Some of the elementary exercises are created by Kenji Tomiki and every deviation from the basic model is sometimes regarded as a capital sin.
+However, Kenji Tomiki committed a capital sin when he tried to create a competitive element in the formation of Aikido.
+After all, its teacher, Morihei Ueshiba has always emphasized the “impossibility” of having contests in Aikido.

 This brings forward a question about “complementary or alternative” in Tomiki’s method.

-To find an answer we have to delve into history of aikido or also called “aikibudo”.
-It was Morihei Ueshiba who popularized aikido or aikidbudo to a broader public, although it was mostly for influential persons in prewar period.
-The role of Kenji Tomiki is described in many biographys by different authors and like everything in the world, the different versions are not exactly the same.
-But in general, Kenji Tomiki was a major student of Morihei Ueshiba and had his own vision on Ueshiba’s art.
+To find an answer, we need to dive into the history of Aikido or also known as “aikibudo”.
+It was Morihei Ueshiba who popularized Aikido or aikidbudo to a wider public, though he was mostly for influential people in the pre-war period.
+Kenji Tomiki’s role is described in many biographies by different writers and like everything in the world, the different versions are not exactly the same.
+But in general, Kenji Tomiki was a major student of Morihei Ueshiba and had his own vision of Ueshiba’s art.

 In an article written by prof. Shishida of Waseday University we find some information on the history of competitive aikido and a solution for the “impossibility of competitive aikido”.